Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **relativeLocation**(`worldPosition`: [_BlockLocation_](#interfacesblocklocation)): _any_

-Transforms the coordinates of given world location to its corresponding GameTest location
+Transforms the coordinates of a given world location to its corresponding GameTest location

 ##### Parameters: